zebratt/CodeWar/README.md

-# Algorithm
+# CodeWar

-Some demos for practice
+Problem solutions for CodeWar.